Twelve common English words. That's all that stands between you and your crypto—or anyone else and your crypto.

 | Address | Receives funds (like an email address) | Safe to share |

-The math is one-way.
+The math only works in one direction.
 You can derive a public key from a private key, but you can't reverse it.
-This is what makes the system secure—and what makes losing your mnemonic permanent.
+That's what makes the system secure.
+It's also why losing your mnemonic is permanent—there's no "forgot password" option when the math itself is the lock.

-BIP-39 (Bitcoin Improvement Proposal 39) standardized this system.
-Ethereum, Solana, and most blockchains use the same standard.
+BIP-39 (Bitcoin Improvement Proposal 39) standardized how this works.
+Ethereum, Solana, and most other blockchains use the same standard.

 | Step | What Happens |